 Malaria is an infectious disease caused by the parasites called Plasmodia.
 There are five identified species of this parasite causing human malaria, namely, Plasmodium vivax, P. falciparum, P. ovale, P. malariae and P. knowlesi.
 The infection is transmitted between humans by the female anopheles mosquito.
 It is a disease that can be treated in just 48 hours, yet it can cause fatal complications if the diagnosis and treatment are delayed.
 Despite centuries of efforts, malaria continues to infect millions and kill thousands.

 Malaria transmission occurs in five of the six WHO regions, with Europe remaining free.
 Globally, an estimated 3.2 billion people continue to be at risk of being infected with malaria and developing disease, and 1.2 billion are at high risk (>1 in 1000 chance of getting malaria in a year).
-According to the latest World Malaria Report 2017 [WMR 2017], in 2016, an estimated 216 million cases of malaria occurred worldwide, compared with 237 million cases in 2010 and 211 million cases in 2015.
-Most malaria cases in 2016 were in the WHO African Region (90%), followed by the WHO South-East Asia Region (3%) and the WHO Eastern Mediterranean Region (2%).
-The incidence rate of malaria is estimated to have decreased by 18% globally, from 76 to 63 cases per 1000 population at risk, between 2010 and 2016.
-However, between 2014 and 2016, substantial increases in case incidence occurred in the WHO Region of the Americas, and marginally in the WHO South-East Asia, Western Pacific and African regions.
-Overall, the malaria situation appears to have plateaued since 2010 [See graph].
+According to World Malaria Report 2018, in 2017, an estimated 219 million cases of malaria occurred worldwide, compared with 239 million cases in 2010 and 217 million cases in 2016.
+Although there were an estimated 20 million fewer malaria cases in 2017 than in 2010, data for the period 2015–2017 highlight that no significant progress in reducing global malaria cases was made in this timeframe.
+Most malaria cases in 2017 were in the WHO African Region (200 million or 92%), followed by the WHO South-East Asia Region with 5% of the cases and the WHO Eastern Mediterranean Region with 2%.

 Efforts to control malaria are being strengthened, with gradual increase in funding, better diagnosis and treatment, and increased coverage of mosquito control measures and provision of insecticide treated bednets.
 According to WMR 2015, 57 of 106 countries that had ongoing transmission in 2000 have reduced malaria incidence by >75% and another 18 countries are estimated to have reduced malaria incidence by 50–75%.
 In 2016, 44 countries reported fewer than 10 000 malaria cases, up from 37 countries in 2010, and Kyrgyzstan and Sri Lanka were certified by WHO as malaria free.
 Also in 2016, WHO identified 21 countries with the potential to eliminate malaria by the year 2020.[WMR 2017] In endemic areas of Africa, infection prevalence among children aged 2–10 years is estimated to have declined from 33% in 2000 to 16% in 2015, with three quarters of this change occurring after 2005.
 Of the 15 countries with highest malaria incidence, Nigeria ranked at the top with an estimated 85 million cases,